 Plesk is constantly adding new features, enhancements, and security fixes.
 To ensure that your Plesk is up-to-date, automatic installation of Plesk updates is enabled by default.
-To stay safe and enjoy the latest features, we strongly recommend that you do not disable automatic updates.
+To stay safe and enjoy the latest features, we strongly recommend that you keep automatic updates enabled.
+Moreover, you can set the desired weekdays and time range when Plesk updates are installed.

 You can see the information about the current Plesk version and available updates on the Home page under “System Overview”.
 Plesk also shows notifications when updates are available or have been installed in the Plesk UI notifications pane.